 MS Diet Conclusion

-I realise that it’s difficult for you to even consider giving up these foods.
+I realize that it’s difficult for you to even consider giving up these foods.
 They are engrained in the staple diets of every westernised nation.
 For many of you, these foods form the majority of what you eat on a daily basis.
 I’m sure you are thinking that you might just starve, giving up all these foods!
 It is, however, possible to avoid these foods and still eat delicious and filling meals.
 If you are worried about losing weight, don’t be!
 You will lose a bit of weight at the start while your body adjusts to this new way of life.
 However, you will find your perfect weight after a few months and maintain it.
 With all the olive oil, nuts and salmon, there is enough calories to keep you at a healthy weight.

 There were so many times in my first few weeks of following this way of eating that I said to myself, ‘I can’t believe I haven’t been eating like this all my life!’.
 There were equally difficult days when I craved my favourite foods from my ‘pre MS diet’.
 However, these cravings didn’t last too long once replaced with a healthier alternative.
 So don’t give up, each good day of eating is a step towards healthy MS nutrition.
 Try not to make too many changes to your MS diet too often.